Steve Busick

 Steven Ray Busick (born December 10, 1958) is an American former professional football player who was a linebacker in the National Football League (NFL).
-He was selected by the Denver Broncos in the seventh round of the 1981 NFL draft.
+He was selected by the Denver Broncos in the seventh round of the 1981 NFL draft, 181st overall.
 He graduated from Temple City High School in 1977, then played college football for the USC Trojans.

 Busick also played for the Los Angeles Rams and San Diego Chargers.